 The most widespread version of this comparison of stocks to bonds is often deemed the Fed model.
 This model, allegedly found in the annals of a Fed report (not named because of any official Fed endorsement), comes in various forms, but generally asserts that the stock market’s earnings yield should be compared to current nominal interest rates (the earnings yield, or E/P, is the inverse of the well-known price-to-earnings ratio or P/E).

-In the end, the Fed model is a misleading sales tool for stocks.
+In the end, we believe the Fed model is a misleading sales tool for stocks.
 Its popularity is presumably driven by its simplicity; its flexibility (if you don’t like the E/P, just call some expenses non-recurring); its superficial rigor (it looks like math); its false initial resemblance to common sense (pundit after pundit enjoys explaining to a presumably impressed audience how bonds really have a P/E too); and most assuredly the fact that it is now, and for some time has been, more bullish than the traditional model.

 Bernstein Fabozzi/Jacobs Levy Best Article Award